OfficeChromatography/OC_manager/README.md

 ## Raspberry pi image

-Follow [this link](https://jlubox.uni-giessen.de/dl/fi5d7vosAXVt6w1cAmn4RBZ2/OC_manager_DF.gz) to download an image of Raspbian lite with the OC_manager set-up, last updated: 2020-10-12.
+Follow [this link](https://jlubox.uni-giessen.de/dl/fi5d7vosAXVt6w1cAmn4RBZ2/OC_manager_DF.gz) to download an image of Raspbian lite with the OC_manager set-up, last updated: 2020-10-12 (1 GB).

-If you prefer to use Raspberry Pi OS with desktop, follow [this link]() to download a respective OC-manager image, last updated: 2020-10-12.
+If you prefer to use Raspberry Pi OS with desktop, follow [this link](https://jlubox.uni-giessen.de/dl/fi8fF1dzX57iKwCs2pREbE3t/OC_manager_OS.img.gz) to download a respective OC-manager image, last updated: 2020-10-12 (2.5 GB).
 User is pi and password raspberry.
 Using the configuration tool, select your country, language and keyboard.

 You also can later upgrade the lite version with a desktop, file manager and browser by running the following command: